h136799711/easy-deploy-bundle/README.md

   * Zero configuration files.
 No YAML.
 No XML.
 No JSON.
 Just pure PHP awesomeness.
   * Multi-server and multi-stage deployment (e.g. "production", "staging", "qa").
   * Zero downtime deployments.
-  * Supports Symfony 2.7+, Symfony 3.x and Symfony 4.x applications.
+  * Supports Symfony 5.4 applications.
   * Compatible with GitHub, BitBucket, GitLab and your own Git servers.

 ### Requirements

-  * Your local machine: PHP 7.1 or higher and a SSH client.
+  * Your local machine: PHP 7.2 or higher and a SSH client.
   * Your remote servers: they allow SSH connections from the local machine.
-  * Your application: it can use any version of Symfony (2.7+, 3.x, 4.x).
+  * Your application: it can use any version of Symfony (5.4).

 ### Documentation